A Workflow Was Productive, but Too Fragile to Scale

 productive and scalable are not the same thing.

-- or a tightly coordinated internal team with dense tacit knowledge.
+A workflow can be highly productive when operated by one experienced individual, a small trusted group, or a tightly coordinated internal team with dense tacit knowledge.

-In fact, many strong workflows begin exactly this way.
+Many strong workflows begin exactly this way.

-These are real strengths.
+Those are real strengths.

 But they do not automatically become organizational strengths.